RedPho/sync_player/README.md

 ```

 # TODO
-1. Android and ios support(far future)
+1. Android and iOS support (far future)
-2. User friendly interface
+2. User-friendly interface
-3. Separate host from server.
-(This way I can use a server so that users don't need to configure their own servers and also everyone can use it)
+3. Separate host from server (This way, I can use a server so that users don't need to configure their own servers, and everyone can use it)
 4. Chat, reactions
 5. Pointer: A user can point to something visual in the video.